Here at Easy Food Dehydrating, “dehydrate” always means using an

 You Might Like These

-How to dehydrate grapes into chewy, sweet bites of nature’s candy AKA raisins!
+Dehydrate grapes to make chewy, sweet bites of nature’s candy AKA raisins!
 Perfect for snacking or adding to recipes!

 Learn how to dehydrate melons, including watermelon and honeydew, for sweet snacks and long-term storage!